aamaya33/03-Miniproject/doc/wokwi.md

 ### Running Wokwi
 - run `pip install mpremote`
 - when simulator is running, open a command prompt and type `python -m mpremote connect port:rfc2217://localhost:4000 run main.py`

+### Modifying the diagram.json file
+This is extremely annoying since they have this interactive editor that just doesn't work and is behind a paywall.
+To be able to access the json file directly, you'll need to change it from `diagram.json` to anything else (e.g. `diagrams.json`) and make your changes there.